Juustoisa/ot-harjoitustyo/README.md

 ![enter image description here](https://image.flaticon.com/icons/png/512/112/112430.png)

+**As of 20.04:**
+Project has been changed to use GUI, took longer than expected, ability to add teas to database has been added.
+Checkstyle has been implemented.
+Pretty slow progress for now.

 **As of 13.04:**
 Project has been started, there's some basic skeletons in place, mut not much functionality yet.
 By choosing to add a new tea to the database a placeholder will be saved and all the saved placeholders can be listed.
 The ui is text-based for now.